"Before one can become supernormal, one has to become normal."

 During the course, students are grouped in sharing groups, each facilitated by an instructor or a helper.
 If at any time you feel something is going wrong, either for yourself or someone else, speak to your instructor or to the MC of the course.
 During the discussion periods you should not hesitate to ask any question you want.
 During the sharing time at the end of each IST session, bring up any point or ask your instructor any question you feel appropriate.
 Don't let problems or malaises build up, bring them up as early as possible.
 Outside the class, do not hesitate to contact your instructor if needed.

-For the safety of the process, it is essential that students let their instructors know as soon as possible if a health problem occurs, or if they go through a phase of feeling depressed or exhausted.
+For the safety of the process, it is essential that students let their instructors know as soon as possible if a health problem occurs, or if they go through a phase of feeling depressed, exhausted, or feeling they are not coping.

 If students notice that one of the participants seems to be 'acting strangely', or is unusually down or depressed, it is important to report it immediately to an instructor.

-Something else that needs to be reported as soon as possible is pregnancy.
-If a female participant learns during the course that she is pregnant, she should immediately inform her instructor and/or the MC.
-IST with pregnant women is practiced very differently from other people.
+Something else that instructors need to know is pregnancy.
+If a participant is pregnant they should inform her instructor and/or the MC.
+IST with a pregnant client is practiced very differently from other people.

 With this in mind, please take into consideration the fact that instructors put a lot of time, effort and heart in running the course.
 They make themselves available to you, they give as much as they can.
 From a space of heart, you may judge it fair to not leave without at least giving some warning or explanation.
 Simple courtesy.
-Again this is in no way demanded from you, you can always leave – even for the wrong reasons (meaning because a resistance mechanism is making you run away).
+Again this is in no way demanded from you, you can always leave.

-When beginning a weekly IST course, students are never asked to commit themselves to attending for the duration of the course.
-Rather, they are asked to come regularly and on time for as long as they take part in the course.
+It is the same in the case of weekly classes.
+Students are never asked to commit themselves to attending for the duration of the course.
+Rather, they are asked to come to each class, and come on time, for as long as they take part in the course.

 It is true that some people will leave because of not wanting to face their inner demons (be it consciously or unconsciously).
-And yet, sometimes a greater wisdom lies behind these kinds of resistance.
+And yet, sometimes a greater wisdom lies behind these motivations.
 The Clairvision methods are not for everyone; people need to find the spiritual path that is right for them.

 The IST method of regression is intense.
 It has been designed for people who want to shift now – not after twenty-five years of meditation.
-If the motivation for transformation is lukewarm, then it is preferable to leave IST for later.
+If the motivation for transformation is not strong, then it is preferable to find a method of work better suited to you.

-Yet the people who need a psychotherapy process are not necessarily the same as those who are in quest of their Self and on a self-transformation path.
+Those who are looking primarily for emotional healing are not necessarily the same as those who are in quest of their Self and on a self-transformation path.
 This is a fairly good criterion to decide whether or not an IST course is suitable for a particular individual.

 People whose interest in IST is mainly to solve psychological problems or physical disorders will greatly benefit from practicing awareness of their emotions and reactions as described in the book Regression, Past Life Therapy for Here and Now Freedom.
-But as far as IST itself is concerned, these people would be advised to consult a qualified therapist rather than enroll in an IST course.
+But those who are not ready or willing to look inside will benefit much more from doing some personal growth work with a qualified practitioner, rather than enrolling in an IST course.

 For those who are mentally and physically healthy and solid, and involved in a path of self-transformation, there is no reason not to enroll in an IST course to learn the techniques, both as client and connector.